kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 - Gather feedback from DRA driver developers
 - Address any issues found in alpha
-- **Lock-aware preemption**: PostFilter detects affinity mismatch as a preemption-solvable problem; identifies lock-holder Pods as victims when a higher-priority Pod needs a device locked to an incompatible value
 - **Affinity-aware scoring contribution**: Extend `DynamicResources.computeScore` with a sharing-affinity term — prefer nodes where the target device is already locked to a compatible value